Gallstones (Cholelithiasis) | Overview

 How are gallstones treated?

-During surgery four small incisions will be made on your child's abdomen, through which a telescope is passed to observe the operation as it is performed with instruments placed through the other three openings.
+For a laparoscopy, small incisions are made on the child's abdomen.
+A telescope is passed through one of these openings to observe the operation as it is performed with instruments placed through the other openings.